johnsoez4/pendulum/mojo_syntax.md

-from memory import UnsafePointer from collections import Dict from testing import assert_equal, assert_true, assert_false from time import sleep, perf_counter_ns as now
+from memory import UnsafePointer from collections import Dict from testing import assert_equal, assert_true, assert_false from time import sleep, perf_counter_ns as now  # Note: use perf_counter_ns as now for timing

 # Project imports with full paths from root
 from src.module_name import (